theturnout/court-data-pipeline/README.md

 `pipenv run python cd_pipeline.py ./data/sites/websites.csv`

 Scripts are now executed through `cd_pipeline.py`.
 Though the scripts in the `scripts` folder can be run individually, it is not recommended.

+> Exports of data ingested using the pipeline can be run seperately via `./scripts/db_exporter.py`.